 You’ve been putting in all the hard work to perfect your glutes, you’re eating right but there’s one area that needs a little more attention just below your hip bone… Time for hip dip exercises!

-The hip dip is actually quite a common area of annoyance for many women in the gym, and can be identified by an indentation on the side of your body, just below the hip bone, rather than a smooth curve.
+The hip dip is actually quite a common area of annoyance for many women in the gym, and can be identified by an indentation on the side of your body, just below the hip bone, rather than a smooth, rounded curve.

 And, with it being such a small area of muscle, it’s often left untouched in workouts, and can lead to weaknesses that might affect your overall physical performance on legs days.
 So, by regularly working hip dip exercises into your lower body workouts, you can target this specific area, firm up your physical performance and smooth out the hip dip.